benjymous/annotations/sandman/sandman.33.md

 Page 19 panel 5:  Note the light from the fire in her hands casts shadows and changes the coloring of Thessaly's fire.
 It is unlikely, IMHO, that the blond hair and blackened hands reveal anything in particular about her.
+Panel 6:  Apparently, George has been hurt by the death of one of "his" birds.

 Page 21 panel 1:  Note Luz's gender.
 "Luz" is Spanish for light, and is grammatically feminine.
 Also note that Princess Barbara talks in the